Pipe bomb suspect to appear Tuesday in NY federal court

 Prosecutors say the most recent crude bomb was recovered Friday in California, addressed to the liberal activist Tom Steyer.

-None of the devices exploded and no one was injured in the pipe bomb scare.
+None of the devices exploded, and no one was injured in the pipe bomb scare.

 Sayoc faces nearly 50 years in prison if convicted.